ganrad/aks-aspnet-sqldb-rest/README.md

       ![alt tag](./images/H-22.PNG)

 ### Exercise 1:
-**Execute functional tests in *QA* region and deploy Claims API microservice to *Production* region**
+**Execute functional tests in *QA* region and deploy Claims API microservice in *Production* region**

 This exercise will help validate and solidify your understanding of *Azure DevOps Pipeline* feature and how it can be easily used to build and deploy containerized applications to different namespaces (regions) on a Kubernetes (AKS) cluster.

 **Challenge:**
 Run automated functional tests in the QA region (**qa-test**) and upon successful execution of tests, deploy the Claims API microservice to Production region (**production**).

-You will need to update the build and release pipelines to complete this challenge.
+To complete this challenge, you will update the build and release pipelines in Azure DevOps Services.

 1. Update the Build pipeline
     - Copy the `./shell-scripts` and `./test-data` directories to the `staging` location on the build agent.
 Refer to [Section F](#f-define-and-execute-claims-api-build-pipeline-in-azure-devops-services).